 top of page

-Hesperos establishes strategic sales partnership with AsedaSciences
+Hesperos establishes strategic sales partnership with AsedaSciences to augment compound safety prediction

 17 December 2025 Hesperos announces the establishment of a strategic channel sales and marketing partnership with AsedaSciences, offering its pharmaceutical, cosmetic, nutraceutical and chemical industry clients a powerful combination of human-based, in silico and in vitro tools for development of safer compounds.
 Traditionally, compound safety has been assessed using animal testing, but these models raise ethical concerns, lack human physiological relevance, and offer l